neilg63/file-organiser/README.md

 This crate is still under development and I welcome feedback on its performance with different file systems.
 The utility uses the cross-platform [WalkDir](https://crates.io/crates/walkdir) crate and should work on recent versions of Linux, Mac and Windows.

-I have mainly used the development on Linux servers
+I have mainly used the development version on Linux servers to reorganise uploaded media files.
+Although it can only work within one file system at a time, it has no problems with mounted block storage volumes or S3 object-storage buckets that may use different file systems from the host operating system.

 ## Primary use cases